ajahne/blog/_drafts/2019-9-9-top-referenced-refactorings.md

 ]
 ```

-Once we have the refactorings, we can save this information to a file as seen [here](https://github.com/ajahne/refactoring-references/blob/master/src/regex/data/refactorings-references-in-descending-order.json)

 However, this is not the way chart.js needs the data structured.

 ### Use Chart.js to plot the data